nystrom/jl0/README.md

-# Implementing an interpreter for JL0
+# Implementing a garbage collector for JL0

+## Introduction

+This assignment should be done in pairs.

+This assignment is due before class on Friday, 29 May, at 18:00.
+Please submit on github [here](https://classroom.github.com/g/pZmRz0kB).

+# Overview

-In this assignment, you will implement an interpreter for a small subset of Julia, called JL0.
+In this assignment, we have provided you with an interpreter for a small subset of Julia, called JL0.

+You will implement a simple garbage collector for this language.

+This is essentially the language we gave you for the previous assignment, extended with functions and structs (and bug fixes).

 The interpreter is implemented as a translation from Julia expressions into abstract syntax trees and then into a simple bytecode, which is evaluated using an operand stack.